yuxiaoba/awesome-cloud-papers/root_cause_analysis/README.md

 - [21_ASPLOS_Sage: Practical & Scalable ML-Driven Performance Debugging in Microservices](https://www.csl.cornell.edu/~delimitrou/papers/2021.asplos.sage.pdf)

-Sage uses Causal Bayesian Networks to capture the dependencies between the microservices in an endto-end application topology, and counterfactuals (events that happen given certain alternative conditions in a hypothetical world) through a Graphical Variational Autoencoder to examine the impact of microservices on end-to-end performance.
+Sage uses `Causal Bayesian Networks`å to capture the dependencies between the microservices in an endto-end application topology, and `counterfactuals` (events that happen given certain alternative conditions in a hypothetical world) through a `Graphical Variational Autoencoder` to examine the impact of microservices on end-to-end performance.

 ![Sage](./figures/sage.jpg)